-In-person: An RD can also visit your site and provide counseling for clients in-person.
-For more information, please contact Anna (email@example.com).
+In-person: A RD can also visit your congregate meal program site and provide counseling for clients in person.
+For more information, please contact Anna (firstname.lastname@example.org).

-Update 04/2020: Due to COVID-19, all nutrition counseling is currently happening only over the phone.
+Update 07/2021: All nutrition counseling is currently happening only over the phone until further notice.

 Meet our Registered Dietitians!

 Call one of our RDs during their office hours (see below for specific times and language capacity).
-If you prefer a language that is not listed here, please fill out our request form and a RD will contact you as soon as possible.
+If you prefer a language that is not listed here, please email one of our RDs your name, contact, and preferred language and they will contact you with a translator of your preferred language as soon as possible.

 Language capacity: English

 Natasha Knoten joined Leah’s Pantry in 2019 as a Registered Dietitian and provides nutrition counseling in a remote setting.
 She holds a Bachelor’s Degree in Food Science and Nutrition and completed her internship at Loma Linda University California.
-Natasha’s 20 years experience includes research in food science, pediatric nutrition counseling, lactation education, health coaching and life coaching.
-Natasha enjoys acrylic painting, mosaic art, spending time with her family and has been an active volunteer in helping people from all walks of life in her community for the past 30 years.
+Natasha’s 20 years of experience includes research in food science, pediatric nutrition counseling, lactation education, health coaching, and life coaching.
+Natasha is based in Arizona and enjoys acrylic painting, mosaic art, spending time with her family, and has been an active volunteer in helping people from all walks of life in her community for the past 30 years.

 This program serving the community is funded by the City of San Francisco’s Department of Disability and Aging Services.